Boavizta/boaviztapi/docs/docs/Explanations/devices/cloud.md

 ## Consumption profile

-We use the same process as described for the servers.
+We use the same process as [described for the servers](server.md#consumption-profile) .